 The Love Portrait Program

-Each commissioned work will be filmed and documented, creating a public record of the artistic process while celebrating the incredible talent that exists right here in our community.
-These works will be displayed for public benefit at the ArtLove Salon and other venues, ensuring that this investment in local artistic excellence serves the broader community.
+Each commissioned work is filmed and documented, creating a public record of the artistic process.
+These works are displayed for public benefit at the ArtLove Salon and other venues, ensuring that this investment in local artistic excellence serves the broader community.

-Many of our most skilled local artists have spent years training the next generation.
-This program gives us a chance to thank them by supporting their own creative work.
+Many of our most skilled local artists have spent years training others.
+This program supports their own creative work through meaningful commissions.

 Demonstrating Excellence